 So what did you think?
 We have moved countries but you might have noticed there is still a touch of the Cinderellas hanging around although we now have a male protagonist.
 The Ash-Lad could be Cinderella’s brother.
 He is considered only fit for the meanest tasks like tending the fire.
 Indeed in this story we never learn his actual name.
 He has two mean and jealous older brothers and he overcomes many odds to reach his happy ending.
 He’s only missing the stepmother and he gets the princess rather than the prince.

 Hard Work, Cleverness & Courage

-So lets come back to this story, you could definitely argue that it is ATU tale type 510B Cinderella, Marian Roalfe Cox certainly thinks so as she has a whole chapter with 22 examples including a Norwegian one called Kari Træstak which shares at least four tropes with our tale that of Ill-treated hero, helpful animal, slaying of helpful animal, happy marriage.
+So lets come back to this story, you could definitely argue that it is ATU tale type 510B Cinderella, Marian Roalfe Cox certainly thinks so and she has a whole chapter with 22 examples including a Norwegian one called Kari Træstak which shares at least four tropes with our tale that of Ill-treated hero, helpful animal, slaying of helpful animal, happy marriage.
 There is also an argument for ATU 301, the three stolen princesses.
-We can also throw in a reference to Thompson’s Motif-Index of folk literature, this is also an example of B300-B349 Helpful animals.
+We can also throw in a reference to Thompson’s Motif-Index of folk literature, this is also an example of B300-B349: helpful animals.

 Unicorns – A Cautionary Tale